-”.

-7 The Taxes and Charges (Land Subdivision) Legislation Amendment Act 1996 s.
+8 The Taxes and Charges (Land Subdivision) Legislation Amendment Act 1996 s.
 9 reads as follows:

-“

 9. Application

 (1) The amendments made by section 10 apply only in relation to a charge in respect of a lot created through a subdivisional plan or diagram approved by the Western Australian Planning Commission after 30 June 1996.